FusionCache/docs/docs/concepts.md

 Fusion is designed to be easy to use with just a few concepts:

-- ObjectID (object identifiers)
+- ObjectID (Object Identifiers)
 - FQL (Fusion Query Language)
 - Classes
 - Relationships
 - Query interfaces

-These concepts are used in other software or programming languages, so it's a case of learning how they apply in Fusion.
+These concepts are similar to those found in other software or programming languages.

 <br/>